 - Step 1 - determining a basic penalty taking into account the seriousness of the conduct

 - Step 2 - adjusting the penalty to account for mitigating factors

 - Step 3 - eliminating financial gain or other benefit obtained by the regulated person as a result of the conduct.

-The three-step process is informed by the principles set out in the Financial Penalty Criteria and is concerned only with the level of the penalty.
-It follows that the decision maker is already satisfied that the conduct of the regulated person is appropriate to be dealt with by way of a fine1.
+The three-step process is informed by the principles set out in the Enforcement Strategy and is concerned only with the level of the penalty.
+It follows that the decision maker is already satisfied that the conduct of the regulated person is appropriate to be dealt with by way of a fine.
 This guidance should be interpreted accordingly.
-References to "serious" conduct and causing a "high" level of harm are in the context of matters appropriate for a fine rather than more broadly.
+Reference to serious conduct and causing a high level of harm are in the context of matters appropriate for a fine rather than more broadly.